How to Study for the NBCOT OTR® Exam

 The exam is based on entry-level practice: what an entry-level OTR® should know, as determined by NBCOT® surveys of entry-level practitioners.
 The focus is on applying what you know to clinical situations, not simple recitation of facts.

 Remember, this is a high stakes exam.
 A lot depends on your success!

 3. Explore and Collect Your OT Study Resources

 Knowing what is out there to help you prepare will allow you to determine what works best for you.
 AOTA.org and NBCOT.org both offer resources to prepare for the exam.

-Try out TrueLearn’s NBCOT OTR® practice questions—SmartBank.
-These question banks combine high-quality realistic practice questions, cognitive research, and individualized testing behaviors to guide learning and increase performance on high stakes medical exams.
-And the topics are mapped to the NBCOT OTR exam content outline.
+Try out TrueLearn’s occupational therapy practice questions—SmartBank.
+This question bank combines high-quality realistic practice questions, cognitive research, and individualized testing behaviors to guide learning and increase performance on high stakes medical exams.
+And the topics are mapped to the NBCOT OTR® exam content outline.